xaviergonz/yjs-proxy/README.md

 ## Observing Changes

-Since `yjs-proxy` uses standard Yjs types under the hood, you can use the native Yjs API to observe changes.
+Since `yjs-proxy` uses standard Y.js values under the hood, you can use the native Yjs API to observe changes.
 Use `unwrapYjs` to get the underlying `Y.Map` or `Y.Array`.

 ```ts
 import { unwrapYjs } from "yjs-proxy"